-Note!
-It New Moon technically enters occurs at 1:38 PM on Sunday the 30th, for those of you who decide to observe the New Moon on Saturday the 29th, the moon moves into Scorpio at 10:01 PM EST. Earlier in the evening it is considered void-of-course, which starts at 6:09 AM EST (before that it’s in Libra).
-Just a timing-related FYI!
+Note: The New Moon technically enters occurs at 1:38 PM on Sunday the 30th, for those of you who decide to observe the New Moon on Saturday the 29th, the moon moves into Scorpio at 10:01 PM EST. Earlier in the evening it is considered void-of-course, which starts at 6:09 AM EST (before that it’s in Libra).
+Just a timing-related FYI.

 What is New Moon Magick?